abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/deploy_ cluster_ automatically.md

 ## Configure three node Zookeeper cluster through Ansible

-Using a text editor, save the code below to in a file called `zookeeper_cluster.yaml` and install the Zookeeper and the required dependencies.
+Using a text editor, save the code below in a file called `zookeeper_cluster.yaml` and install the Zookeeper and the required dependencies.
 This is the YAML file for the Ansible playbook.

 ```console